Horseback Riding with Malibu Riders

 Where to Go

 The two areas that we looked at for horseback riding were Griffith Park and Malibu.
-Both areas have lots of trails to choose from, and a variety of price ranges.
-In the end, we chose Malibu Riders in Agoura Hills because the online reviews were stellar and the prices were reasonable.
-Some of the other facilities had bad reviews, so check online.
+Both areas have lots of trails to choose from and a variety of price ranges.
+I live on the West Side, so I picked Malibu Riders.
+Their online reviews are absolutely stellar and the prices are reasonable.

 Making Reservations